corybill/Wedding/modules/proposal/README.md

+This module was originally its own project.
+I wrote it as a proposal application and used it to propose to my wife.
+I added into this application so relatives could view it if they knew the link.

 The Fireworks.js library was based off of Kenneth Kufluk's Fireworks.js.
 I made quite a few changes but his work undoubtedly saved me hours, so thank you Kenneth.
 The license of his work is found below.